 Things You'll Need

-A good non-stick pan
+- A good non-stick pan

-Salt and pepper
+- Salt and pepper

-Whisk or fork
+- Whisk or fork

-Cooking spray or butter
+- Cooking spray or butter

-To prepare a single serving of scrambled eggs, crack two or three eggs into a bowl and add some salt and pepper.
+Step 1To prepare a single serving of scrambled eggs, crack two or three eggs into a bowl and add some salt and pepper.

 Step 2Gently whisk the eggs, breaking up yolks, until you have a nice frothy liquid.

 Gently move the eggs across the bottom of the pan with a spatula, forming soft curds.
 For larger curds, let the eggs set a little longer.
 For smaller curds, stir more frequently.
 You may need to shift the pan from time to time to redistribute the uncooked egg mixture.

 Step 5Continue stirring until there is no more liquid egg in the pan, but before the eggs appear dry.
 Immediately remove the eggs and plate.

-fine herbs to ratatouille.
+If you want to elevate you scrambled eggs a bit, you can fold in any number of ingredients from fine herbs to ratatouille.
 Just make sure that whatever ingredients you add are fully cooked and incorporate them near the end of the cooking process.